Solomon3038/voting_system_diplom/README.md

 7. If user votes again the same day:

-8. If it is before 11:00 we asume that he changed his mind.
+8. If it is before 11:00 we assume that he changed his mind.

 9. If it is after 11:00 then it is too late, vote can't be changed